AQAquamarine/Aquasync/README.md

-AQSynchronization
+Aquasync
 =================

-AQSynchronization is an iOS data synchronization framework / protocol and is a subproject of [Aquamarine iOS Model Framework](https://github.com/kaiinui/Aquamarine).
+Aquasync is an iOS data synchronization framework based on Aquasync protocol and is a subproject of [Aquamarine iOS Model Framework](https://github.com/kaiinui/Aquamarine).

 Protocol
 ---